Airlock Claude Code Enforcer

 Run

 /airlock:pair.
 A 6-character pairing code will be displayed.
-On the Airlock Mobile Approver app, go to Settings → Pair Another Workspace and enter the code.
+On the Mobile Approver, go to Settings → Pair Another Workspace and enter the code.
 The daemon starts automatically after pairing. - 4

 Enable Auto Mode